7 Days Itinerary for Vietnam: Everything You Need to Know

 What to Order

-If you’re a vegetarian, you’ll want to get your hands on the Dau Khuon Sot Ca Cua—that’s wok-fried tofu in a rich tomato sauce, paired with steamed rice.
+• If you’re a vegetarian, you’ll want to get your hands on the Dau Khuon Sot Ca Cua—that’s wok-fried tofu in a rich tomato sauce, paired with steamed rice.

-Cost: This mouthwatering dish will set you back about 100,000 VND ($4.35 USD).
+• Cost: This mouthwatering dish will save you about 100,000 VND (USD 4.35).

 Explore the Ancient Town of Hoi An

 This former port city showcases an eclectic mix of architectural styles, reflecting its melting-pot heritage.
-You'll see everything from wooden Chinese shophouses and ornate temples to colorful French colonial buildings and the iconic Japanese Covered Bridge, complete with a pagoda.
+You'll see everything from wooden Chinese shophouses and ornate temples to colourful French colonial buildings and the iconic Japanese Covered Bridge, complete with a pagoda.

 The canals that cut through the town add to its charm, giving you plenty of opportunities to capture the picturesque reflections of the buildings and vibrant streets.

-Expense: Exploring the town won’t cost you much—budget around $30 USD for snacks, street food, and maybe a cute souvenir or two.
+Expense: Exploring the town won’t cost you much—budget around 30 USD for snacks, street food, and maybe a cute souvenir or two.

 Yaly Couture — Get Tailor-Made Vietnamese Outfits